• Home

 With Force Free, I teach you how to help your pup make better decisions and use equipment that is not aversive to them.

-Not using aversive tools and techniques are where I draw the line.
-My values, the Pet Professional Guild, and my insurance are completely against them, but especially my values are against them since there is a better way to train without using pain and fear.
-This is one of the many reasons I started my company.
+My values, the Pet Professional Guild's values, and my insurance are completely against them, but especially my values are against them since I believe that training doesn't need to use pain and fear.
+This is one of the many reasons I started my company as I looked around and did not see many companies operating with my beliefs.

 Great Question!
 The use of appropriate fitting harness, flat collars, and martingales (that are used to keep your pup from slipping from the collar and not for "correcting" your pup).
-Head collars will be only recommended in appropriate cases.
+Head collars are only recommended in appropriate cases.

-You will need a 4-6ft leash, harness/flat/martingale collar, high value treats, toys, and a great attitude to learn and have fun!
+You will need a 4-6ft leash (depending on the class), harness/flat/martingale collar, high value treats, toys (like tugs and frisbees), and a great attitude to learn and have fun!

-High value treats are something that your pup will find rewarding enough to ignore other events in the world, depending on their threshold.
+High value treats are something that your pup will find rewarding enough to ignore other events in the world, depending on their threshold and the type of distraction.
 A dog's threshold is going to be different from dog to dog.
+And high value treats will change dog to dog and depend on the dog.
 We will go over that in the lesson.

 We will provide a sign-up form on our website once we launch it.
 Keep an eye out for it!